 - Study abroad in a UNH-managed, UNH exchange, or UNH-approved program of at least 8 weeks

-- An IROP, SURF, REAP, or other approved research experience
+- Participate in an IROP, SURF, REAP, or other approved research experience

-- Named co-authorship on a publication in a peer-reviewed journal
+- Co-author a publication in a peer-reviewed journal

-- A presentation at a regional or national academic conference
+- Present at a regional or national academic conference

 - Study away at the Washington Center